Four Autobiographical Notes

 The Second Scramble for Afrika, “The Land Grab”, which took off in the wake of the “non-event of emancipation” and the closing of the frontiers of the New World, was the proper colonial scramble to conquer, colonize, and exploit the Afrikan continent and its inhabitants with extreme prejudice.
 During the Second Scramble, Europeans overthrew the rulers whom they had propped as agents and clients, and they declared themselves the new enlightened rulers of the continent.
 Though Europeans claimed to have abolished slavery on the continent in the process of conquering it, they actually re-created the horrors of New World chattel slavery in the heart of the continent.
 The largest territorial claim on the continent, the Congo Free State was settled and run as one giant slave plantation, and half of the territory’s population, an estimated 10 million Congolese people, would be murdered by the overseers of Master Leopold’s plantation-state.
 The Second Scramble was defeated by the organized resistance of colonized Afrikans on the continent which transformed colonies from a profitable luxuries into dangerous liabilities.

-The Third Scramble for Afrika, “The Debt Trap”, is the ongoing neo-colonial scramble to under-develop and over-burden the postcolonies of the Afrikan continent in order to extract tribute from them in the form of debt servicing payments, valuable natural and human resources, and pledges of fealty to this or that neo-colonial economic bloc.
+The Third Scramble for Afrika, “The Debt Trap & Resource Curse”, is the ongoing neo-colonial scramble to under-develop and over-burden the postcolonies of the Afrikan continent in order to extract tribute from them in the form of debt servicing payments, valuable natural and human resources, and pledges of fealty to this or that neo-colonial economic bloc.
 The Third Scramble is, in a sense, a return to the modus operandi of the First.
 Instead of imposing foreign rule on the peoples of the continent, today’s neo-colonizers bribe, corrupt, and terrorize the statesman and warlords of the postcolonies to compel them to sabotage and sell their nation-states into debt slavery, recalling the manner in which the Afrikan kings and warlords of the early modern period were bribed, corrupted and terrorized by proto-colonizers to sell their most vulnerable subjects and neighboring peoples into chattel slavery.
 Home to 34 of today’s 50 poorest states in the world, Afrika loses more to capital flight, unequal exchanges, and brain drain than it obtains from aid, external borrowing, foreign direct investment, and remittances from Afrikans abroad.
 If the global economy weren’t rigged, Afrika would be a “net creditor” to the rest of the world.

 I am a child of the Third Scramble, born to Lacustrine Bantu peoples who migrated from the postcolony of Tanzania, amongst the poorest of the Third World, to the Settler States of the Amerikaners, the present First World Imperial hegemon, by way of the United Kingdom, the declining predecessor and forerunner of the present hegemon.